With the right recipes for make ahead cold lunches, you’ll save a ton of cash without using up too much of your time. These recipes are perfect!

 Homemade Chicken Nuggets

 Don’t forget about all of those sauce packets you’ve been saving from the drive thru.
-Drop one of those into the lunch bag and make it even better!
+Drop one of those into the lunch bag and for an extra treat!

 Chicken Pasta Salad